captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 Okay!
 (The phone rings.
 They both freeze.
 Then both move to it.)
 ---
 ## ROBYN:
-Fes / for me.
+It's / for me.
 ---
 ## SHARON:
 Oh god.
+4
-(Beat - ---
+(Beat - ROBYN is quizzical:)
-## ROBYN:
-is quizzicak)
 ---
 ## SHARON:
 I mean, go on.